Employees will have claims every year, and some of those claims will be large.

 - To control the cost of employee health care coverage

-- To build equity in their Private Insurance Company for business growth and expansion
+- To build equity with private insurance for business growth and expansion

-A Private Insurance Company rewards effective risk management.
-After claims are paid, the equity remaining in the Private Insurance Company retains any amount not used to pay for health care claims.
+Private Insurance rewards effective risk management.
+After claims are paid, the equity remaining in the segregated asset plan retains any amount not used to pay for health care claims.
 Often, the remaining funds can be significant.
-Owning a Private Insurance Company allows the business owner to use this growing equity as collateral to underwrite future business growth and expansion.
+Using private insurance allows the business owner to use this growing equity as collateral to underwrite future business growth and expansion.